ocoke/CranSurvey/README.md

 ## 👨‍💻 Development

+> [!NOTE]
-CranSurvey is still in development, to see the progress, please check the [ocoke/CranSurvey#27](https://github.com/ocoke/CranSurvey/issues/27).
+> CranSurvey is still in development, to see the progress, please check the [ocoke/CranSurvey#27](https://github.com/ocoke/CranSurvey/issues/27).

 ## ❤️ Thanks